 - Program Coordinator, Criminal Justice

-- Assistant Professor of Criminal Justice
+- Assistant Professor of Criminal Justice and Law

 - Doctor of Jurisprudence, University of Houston Law Center

 - Bachelor of Science in Criminal Justice, University of Houston

 - GOVT 2313 American & Texas Government I: Constitutions, Institutions, and Political Process

 - GOVT 2350 Introduction to Criminal Justice

 - GOVT 3340 Legal Aspects of the Criminal Justice System (Criminal Procedure)

 - GOVT 3341 Ethics, Crime & Criminal Justice

 - GOVT 3342 Foundations of Criminal Justice (Criminal Law)